Alburtis, Pennsylvania: Politics

+Education

 Alburtis is served by East Penn School District.
 Emmaus High School in Emmaus serves grades nine through twelve.
 Eyer Middle School and Lower Macungie Middle School, both in Macungie, serve grades six through eight.
 One of the district's seven elementary schools, Alburtis Elementary School, is located in Alburtis.

 Recreation

 Lock Ridge Park is the predominant public park in Alburtis.
 Swabia Creek flows through the park and borough.
 The borough also includes a community center, pool, and several baseball fields.

 Alburtis is the current home of the Frankford Radio Club, a long-running amateur radio club founded at Frankford High School in Philadelphia around 1927.

 Transportation

 As of 2011, there were 8.49 mi of public roads in Alburtis, of which 2.27 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 6.22 mi were maintained by the borough.

 No numbered highways served Alburtis directly.
 Main thoroughfares through the borough include Franklin Street, Main Street, Penn Avenue and Front Street.
 The nearest numbered highway is Pennsylvania Route 100.